Home Recipe Roundup 25 Best Christmas Roast Recipes for a Holiday to Remember

 13. Baked Turkey Tenderloin with Garlic Herb Marinade

-This recipe is a perfect solution if you don’t have time to make a whole turkey or only have a few mouths to feed.
+It’s a perfect solution if you don’t have time to make a whole turkey.

 You’ll be swept away by how much flavor is in each bite, thanks to the apple cider vinegar, brown sugar, and herb marinade.